liudan111/PLM-interact/docs/source/usage.rst

 To predict a list of PPIs, you can download pre-trained models from `Hugging Face <https://huggingface.co/danliu1226>`_.
 Protein sequnce pair should be listed as follwing format:
 Required Input:
-   (--test_filepath): A CSV file with the following two columns:
-    'query': The sequence of protein 1.
-    'text': The sequence of protein 2.
+   (--test_filepath): A CSV file with the following two columns: 'query': The sequence of protein 1, and 'text': The sequence of protein 2.

    (--resume_from_checkpoint): the traiend model that can be downldoed from `Hugging Face <https://huggingface.co/danliu1226>`.

-   (--offline_model_path): The

    (--output_filepath): a path to save the results.